Zolani Tete: Tete vs. Narvaez

 On April 21, 2018, Tete defended his WBO belt against Omar Narvaez, who was WBO #1 ranked contender at the time.
 In a highly unexciting bout, Tete still manage to get a unanimous decision victory, winning 120–108 on all three scorecards.

 Tete vs. Aloyan

 In his next title defense, Tete faced Mikhail Aloyan, ranked #5 by the WBA and #6 by the WBO.
 Tete won the fight on all three scorecards, 114–111, 114-111 and 114–110.

 Tete vs. Donaire cancellation

 Tete was scheduled to face Nonito Donaire on April 27, 2019, but pulled out of the fight due to a shoulder injury.

 Tete vs. Casimero

 In his next bout, Tete fought former world champion John Riel Casimero.
 Casimero dropped Tete twice before the referee waved the fight off in the third round and awarded Casimero the TKO win.

+Doping ban

+In August 2023, Tete was issued with a four-year ban for an anti-doping rule violation after testing positive for stanozolol.
+The ban is set to end in July 2026.